idvorkin/idvorkin.github.io/_d/don-juan2.md

   - wisdom
 ---

-Fear, Arrogrance, Authority and Apathy, are the four enemies of satisfication as described in Don Juan's teachings.
+Fear, Arrogance, Authority, and Apathy are the four enemies of satisfaction as described in Don Juan's teachings.

-[Don Juan's teaching](http://kennysideshow.blogspot.com/2014/04/the-four-natural-enemies-of-man-of.html) is an interesting philosphy that has a lot of overlap with my philosphical model, and is also a fun book to read.
-Of the ideas covered in the book, The four enemy model is a unique articulate, presentation of the challenges on the path to satisifcation.
-Many of the other concepts in the book are already presented in my philosphical model, and so I provide translations.
+[Don Juan's teaching](http://kennysideshow.blogspot.com/2014/04/the-four-natural-enemies-of-man-of.html) is an interesting philosophy that has a lot of overlap with my philosophical model, and is also a fun book to read.
+Of the ideas covered in the book, The four enemy model is a uniquely articulate presentation of the challenges on the path to satisfaction.
+Many of the other concepts in the book are already presented in my philosophical model, and so I provide translations.

 ## The four enemies